keystonejs/keystone/docs/tutorials/initial-data.md

 _NOTE: When using the Array Relation syntax, If any of the queries do not match any items, an Error will be thrown._

-Clear the database, start the KeystoneJS application and visit the AdminUI.
+Clear the database, start the Keystone JS application and visit the Admin UI.
 Take a look at both users, they each now have two posts associated with them. `John Duck` has the posts that contain `React` in the title. `Barry` has the posts that matched any of the queries in the array.

 _Note_: When looking at the posts, there are _no_ associated users!
 To have both the user associated with the post as well is called `back reference`, this will be handled in a later chapter.

 ---

-The entire power of [KeystoneJS Query Syntax](https://www.keystonejs.com/guides/intro-to-graphql#filter-limit-and-sorting) is supported.
+The entire power of [Keystone Query Syntax](https://www.keystonejs.com/guides/intro-to-graphql#filter-limit-and-sorting) is supported.

 If you need the 3rd item that matches the query, you'd use a query like: